 USBC has shared these state breastfeeding reports with members of Congress as part of an initiative to focus on improving support and funding for breastfeeding policy and programs on the federal level.
 You can help USBC support attention for breastfeeding from Congress by amplifying their voice with yours.
 Contact your congressional representative and let them know that you expect them to attend to the USBC information, including the state breastfeeding report, and to support initiatives that improve and support breastfeeding.

-The PUMP Act has passed and is now in effect for US workers and employers, (with a delay in enforcement provisions until April 28, 2023,) and if you have questions about the new law, you can visit the USBC explainer on their website to get all your questions answered.
+The PUMP Act has passed and is now in effect for US workers and employers, and if you have questions about the new law, you can visit the USBC explainer on their website to get all your questions answered.
 The US Department of Labor also has a press release and an updated webpage and resources related to the PUMP Act.

 OBA is seeking nominations for Regional Representatives in Region 4 and Region 6.
 Region 4 includes Franklin, Delaware, Morrow, Marion, Wyandot, Union Madison, Fayette, Pickaway, Ross, Fairfield, Licking, Knox, and Coschocton counties.
 Region 6 includes Crawford, Richland, Ashland, Medina, Wayne, Homes, Tuscararwas, Carroll, Stark, Summit, Portage, Trumbull, Mahoning, and Columbiana counties.
 If you live or work in one of these regions, please consider nominating yourself for our Leadership Board, and helping to shape the future of breastfeeding/bodyfeeding support in Ohio.
 You can submit your name at https://forms.gle/sFH5CxgTgxuCW28X9.
 If you would like to learn more or have questions about serving OBA, please feel free to email us at info@ohiobreastfeeding.org, or contact your current regional representative.